 And talking about odds is very important.
 So important in fact that we need to be constantly talking about them and how they should be defining the way you bet, when you bet and why you bet.
 Some people think that the best way to go about betting is to go with the crowd.
 Always pick the favourites and bet with the majority of people, so that you can be as confident in the victory of your team as possible and many think that this is a sound strategy.
 And while yes, it does guarantee that you end up winning a bet most of the time, it also means that you are losing money in the long term.
 To put it simply, the brokers and bookmakers, when they determine the odds, make sure that the amount of money they will be getting out of the bets is enough for them to be happy.

 This means that you won’t be winning money.
 Instead, it means that in the long term, you end up losing more than you end up winning.
 When the favourite bet ends up being wrong, the money that you lose is much more than the money you end up winning.
-The success rate of favourite betting is pretty low too – not all favourites always end up winning.
+Experts from Mightytips say that the success rate of favourite betting is pretty low too - not all favourites always end up winning.
 Which is why most of the time the better who know what they are doing end up working the numbers.
 While they might stick with favourite betting a significant amount of the time, almost all of them look for high odds opportunities to go off the well-trodden path.
 This is where they end up making the real profit.
 So when they see that the odds are a little higher than they should be, they go in and bet on that and expect profitable outcome.
 Or, when they see that the odds are showing 4/1 that the team that they know will win will lost, they end up making a bet immediately, which earns them loads of cash in one go.

 Although this type of betting takes a lot of knowledge, a lot of practice and a lot of experience.
 If you lack in any three of those, you might end up picking bets that are sub-optimal and lose.
 So being careful and knowing what you are doing is the key to making successful bets, while occasionally ignoring favourites for good value is needed to make betting profitable.